roddhjav/ecurve/README.md

 * `<localhost>` : `12800`

 ### Elgamal : `elgamal`
 This front-end provide an easy to use command for encrypt a file with elgamal.
-The front-end read the file as a binary file but write the cipher as a text file.
+The front-end reads the file as a binary file but writes the cipher as a text file.
 As an asymetric security primitives, Elgamal is used for encryption of short message like keys.
 Do not use it for encrypt big file.

 **Generate an elgamal key pair : `<key>` as private and `<key.pub>` as public key**